Comprehensive overview of credible information on Ata, the 6-inch humanoid skeleton found in Atacama, Chile. Includes our observations and questions.

 - Shrunken Remains – It has been suggested that these are indeed human remains, but they have been shrunken in some way similar to shrunken heads.
 We have not found evidence that bones can be shrunken in this manner, and traditional shrunken heads are created without the skull.

-- How could a 6-inch human possibly survive?
+- How could a 6-inch human possibly survive for 6-8 years?

 - How small was this organism at birth?